 Ardens in Warwickshire.

-Select Arden Ancestry
+Arden Surname Ancestry

 England.
 Aelfwine was Sheriff of Warwickshire in the year 1050, just before the time of the Norman Conquest.
 He was succeeded by his son, Thorkell of Arden, and his son and heir, Siward de Arden, was the forebear of the Arden family of Warwickshire.

-generations of the family were prominent in Warwickshire affairs and on many occasions held its shievalty.
+Subsequent generations of the family were prominent in Warwickshire affairs and on many occasions held its shievalty.
 From the time of Sir Henry de Arden in the 14th century the Ardens had their primary estate at Park Hall.

 The Arden line at Park Hall continued until 1643.
 Later Ardens suffered for their support of the Catholic faith.
 Edward Arden was in fact accused of plotting against the Queen and was brutally executed in 1583 in the fashion of the day.
 His father had been William Arden, second cousin to Mary Arden of Wilmcote, the mother of William Shakespeare.

-From the line at Bredbury,near Stockport in Lancashire, came Richard Arden, a lawyer and politician, who was made Baron Alvanley in 1801.
+From the line at Bredbury near Stockport in Cheshire came Richard Arden, a lawyer and politician, who was made Baron Alvanley in 1801.
 His nephew who inherited the title dissipated the family fortune, however.

 Possibly related were:

 - Thomas Arden of Arden of Favershamin Kent

 - the Ardens of the village of Bourne in Lincolnshire

-- and the Ardens in Cheshire.
+- and the Ardens/Arderns in Cheshire.

 An Arden family held pride of place in Dorchester in the west country, starting with Daniel Arden in the 17th century.
 He was elected mayor of Dorchester in 1691.
 No fewer than sixteen times was an Arden to hold that post between then and 1852.